USS Denver (LPD-9): 2008 hull swap

 In 2008 Denver replaced USS Juneau.
 The crew from Juneau took all relevant gear and documents from Juneau and transferred them to Denver.
 Denver was then home-ported at Sasebo Naval Base, Japan, where it would remain until being decommissioned.

 2009 Sumatra earthquakes

 Denver was sent to Sumatra to assist in the recovery efforts following the earthquakes there in September 2009.

 2010

 During the 2010 Fall Patrol, from 1 September to 25 November 2010, Denver accompanied USS Essex and USS Harpers Ferry on a tour of Southeast Asia.
 During the patrol, Denver took part in the 60th anniversary of the invasion of Incheon, Korea and assisted the Philippines in the wake of Typhoon Megi.
-On 17 November, Denver, Essex and Harpers Ferry became the first U.S. warships to visit Hong Kong's Victoria Harbour in more than two years.
+On 17 November, Denver and Essex became the first U.S. warships to visit Hong Kong's Victoria Harbour in more than two years.

 2011

 The ship departed Sasebo in September 2011 for a patrol of the western Pacific.
 Accompanying the ship were USS Germantown and USS Essex.